huggingface/blog/os-llms.md

 Having more variation of open-source text generation models enables companies to keep privacy with their data, ability to adapt models to their domains quicker, and cut costs for inference instead of relying on closed paid APIs.
 All open-source causal language models on Hugging Face Hub can be found [here](https://huggingface.co/models?pipeline_tag=text-generation), and text-to-text generation models can be found [here](https://huggingface.co/models?pipeline_tag=text2text-generation&sort=trending).

+### Models created with love by Hugging Face with BigScience and BigCode

+Hugging Face has co-led two science initiatives, BigScience and BigCode.
+As a result of them, two large language models were created, [BLOOM](https://huggingface.co/bigscience/bloom) 🌸 and [StarCoder](https://huggingface.co/bigcode/starcoder) 🌟.
+BLOOM is a causal language model trained on 46 languages and 13 programming languages.
+It is the first open-source model to have more parameters than GPT-3.
+You can find available checkpoints in [BLOOM documentation](https://huggingface.co/docs/transformers/model_doc/bloom).
+StarCoder is a language model trained on code from GitHub (with 80+ programming languages 🤯) with Fill-in-the-Middle objective.
+It’s not fine-tuned on instructions, and thus, it serves more as a coding assistant to complete a given code, e.g., translate Python to C++, explain concepts (what’s recursion), or act as a terminal.
+You can try all of the StarCoder checkpoints [in this application](https://huggingface.co/spaces/bigcode/bigcode-playground).
+It also comes with a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode).

-Snippets to use these models are given in either the model repository or the documentation page of that model type in Hugging Face.
+Snippets to use all models mentioned in this blog post are given in either the model repository or the documentation page of that model type in Hugging Face.

 ## Licensing